ProvisionGenie/ProvisionGenie/README.md

 ## Contributions

-We welcome contributions, we summarized how you can contribute in the [contribution guidelines](https://github.com/ProvisionGenie/ProvisionGenie/blob/main/CONTRIBUTING.md).
+We welcome contributions, we summarized how you can contribute in the [Contribution guidelines](https://github.com/ProvisionGenie/ProvisionGenie/blob/main/CONTRIBUTING.md).

 ## Support us